drewcauchi77/pharosly/TASKS.md

 11. Error messages there too
 12. Null checks? ✅
 13. Redirect for 403 messages
 14. TESTS TESTS TESTS with Pest 4!!!
+Architecture + Browser + TEST COVERAGE 100%
 15. PHP Stan? + properties added on the model to avoid squiggly errors
 16. Update ReadMe file with all the requirements
+17. DB::Transaction on the actions
+18. Wayfinder to replace Ziggy?
+19. Actions final class readonly
+20. Remove the comments from the PHPDOC
+21. Create a DTO in Actions as first parameter (IMPORTANT SCREENSHOTS/DTOs)
+22. Fillables to remove?